 How to properly clean your dog’s ears

-The key to cleaning your dog’s ears is to help them get comfortable with the bottle of ear cleaner.
+The key to cleaning your dog’s ears is to help them get comfortable with the bottle of ear cleaner first.
 To do this:

 - Start by simply showing your dog the bottle of ear cleaner.
 Every time they sniff the ear cleaner, say “Yes” and give your dog a treat.
 By doing this, you’re helping them make a good association with the ear cleaner.